KubeRocketCI/docs/docs/use-cases/custom-pipelines-flow.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/use-cases/custom-pipelines-flow" />
 </head>

-This use case explains how to create and use custom Tekton pipelines on the KubeRocketCI Platform.
+This use case explains how to create and use personalized Tekton pipelines in KubeRocketCI.
 While KubeRocketCI offers pre-configured Tekton pipelines for common use cases, custom pipelines allow you to adapt workflows to meet unique project requirements.
 It also provides guidance on integrating and using these custom Tekton pipelines within your development processes.

 <div style={{ display: 'flex', justifyContent: 'center' }}>